 In 1892 the social reformer, John Peter Altgeld, was elected as governor of Illinois.
 Soon afterwards he managed to persuade the state legislature to pass legislation controlling child labour.
 This included a law limiting women and children to a maximum eight-hour day.
 To enforce this legislation he appointed one of the country's leading campaigners against child labour, Florence Kelley, as the state's first chief factory inspector.
 She recruited a staff of twelve, five of whom were women, including Alzina Stevens as her chief assistant.
 However, this success was short-lived and in 1895 the Illinois Association of Manufacturers got the law repealed.

 Julius Wayland and Fred Warren, the editors as the socialist journal, Appeal to Reason, were strong opponents of child labor and published a series of articles on the subject.
 This included the moving piece on the death of Roselie Randazzo by Kate Richards O'Hare and other articles by Eugene Debs and Mary 'Mother' Jones.
 Norman Hapgood of Collier's Weekly and other muckraking journalists also became heavily involved in this campaign.
+William Haywood, the leader of the Industrial Workers of the World (IWW) was reported as saying: "The worst thief is he who steals the playtime of children."

 The National Child Labour Committee was formed in 1904 in an attempt to persuade Congress to regulate child labour.
 One of its members, Jane Addams, reported in 1907 that there were over two million children under the age of sixteen in paid employment in the United States.
 She went on to argue that this helped to explain why there were "580,000 children between the ages of ten and fourteen years, who cannot read or write".